 The Agency is responsible for the regulation, inspection and certification of aircraft, companies, manufacturers, aircraft maintenance organizations, aerodromes, schools and civil aviation professionals.
 The government agency works to ensure civil aviation safety and security and to improve the quality of services, fostering a competitive market.

 ANAC is linked to the Ministry of Transport, Ports and Civil Aviation, however it is not hierarchically subordinate to the Ministry and it has administrative independence, financial autonomy and fixed mandate for its directors.
 The Agency has nearly 2,200 employees.

-Ensure all Brazilians safety and excellence in Civil Aviation.
+Ensure safety and excellence in Civil Aviation.

 Legislation for reference: